robot-76/OCC_OFDM/README.md

 ⚠️ Note: The selected port must match the one used in the Python script.

-# Run the Python Transmitter
+# Run the Python Transmitter and Receiver code

 Make sure tx_8pilot_128.py uses the same serial port as the Arduino (check in the code: serial.Serial(port=...)).
-This Python file transmits messages through LED.
+This Python file transmits messages through the LED.

 Run the script:
 python  "...\real time 128\tx_8pilot_128.py"